Tardigrades - just a funny joke?

 comes up with the question: tardigrades - a new hoax?

-So, it seems that we have to clarify some facts here.
+have definitely to clarify some facts here:

-Water bears (= tardigrades) are real: but how
+Tardigrades (water bears) are real: but how

 to prove their existence ?